atdavidpark/web-starter-kit/README.md

 - [Animation Effects](https://blog.trackduck.com/2015/06/10/15-impressive-pop-animation-effects-codepen) - 15 awesome pop-up animations, and the code to understand how they work.
 - [Better Web Type](https://betterwebtype.com) - An easy-to-follow web typography email course for web designers and web developers.
+- [Font Awesome](http://fontawesome.io/) - Easy way to get icons on you webpage.

 ## YouTube